hiryamada/notes/AZ-204/mod13-02-cdn.md

 - Azure CDN Standard from Microsoft
 - Azure CDN Standard from Akamai
 - Azure CDN Standard from Verizon
-- Azure CDN Premium from Verizon.
+- Azure CDN Premium from Verizon

 # 概要